 They usually offer a lot more power for a lot less money than business laptops, so if you're looking for a cost effective way to populate your office with powerful machines, going for a business desktop PC is an excellent choice.

-Speaking of form factors, the desktop PC has evolved significantly over the past three years beyond the beige monoliths that mid or mini-towers used to be.
+Also, if you think that a business PC has to be a boring-looking beige box, think again; the desktop PC has evolved significantly over the past three years beyond the monoliths that mid or mini-towers used to be.

 Top 10 best business desktop PCs in the UK

 To help narrow down your search for the ideal system for your business, here are Techradar Pro's top 10 business desktop PCs.